dan-reznik/why-so-many-ellipses/index.md

 $$a_{100}=a,\;\;\;b_{100}=b$$

-# II: Centers Sorted by Fit Error
+# II: Centers sorted by fit error

 Let the least-squares fit error be defined by: